David Vetter: Death

-Approximately $1.3 million was spent on Vetter's care, but scientific study failed to produce a true "cure" and no donor match was identified.
+Approximately $1.3 million was spent on Vetter's care, but scientific study failed to produce a true cure and no donor match was identified.
 Vetter later received a bone marrow transplant from his sister Katherine.
 While his body did not reject the transplant, he became ill with infectious mononucleosis after a few months.
 He died on February 22, 1984, from Burkitt lymphoma at age 12.
 The autopsy revealed that Katherine's bone marrow contained traces of a dormant virus, Epstein–Barr, which was undetectable in the pre-transplant screening.

-He was buried at Conroe Memorial Park, Conroe, Montgomery County, Texas, on February 25, 1984, next to his older brother, David Joseph Vetter III.

 Legacy

-A Conroe ISD elementary school which opened in 1990 in The Woodlands in unincorporated Montgomery County, Texas, was named David Elementary after Vetter.
+A Conroe ISD elementary school which opened in 1990 in The Woodlands, Montgomery County, Texas, was named David Elementary after Vetter.

-The Paul Simon song "The Boy in the Bubble" was inspired by Vetter's story.
+The case has resulted in several parodies in film and television.
+The Boy in the Plastic Bubble is a 1976 TV movie drama inspired by Vetter, starring John Travolta.
+The 1986 Paul Simon song "The Boy in the Bubble" was inspired by Vetter's story.
+In 1992, American sitcom Seinfeld parodied the case in their episode The Bubble Boy.
+The 2001 film Bubble Boy, starring Jake Gyllenhaal, was inspired by Vetter and the previously mentioned 1976 film; it received criticism for its comedic approach to the disease.